cierelabs/json-complete/README.md

 * Note: If a Date was constructed with a value that cannot be converted into a date, the result is a Date Object with a value of "Invalid Date".
   - This can be detected by checking for NaN value when calling getTime()
   - Invalid Date objects do not equal each other by default
-  - This type of Date object can be encoded with any non-number value
+  - This type of Date object can be encoded with an empty string

 ### Object
 * key/value pairs